-- Reference ranges for carbon monoxide measuring devices. - Optional protocol to allow EMT agencies to "Check and Inject" epinephrine in place of expensive autoinjector devices with appropriate training. - Prefilled intranasal powder or intramuscular autoinjector for the treatment of hypoglycemia. - Updated language addressing the definition of a patient.
-This language brings the definition of a "patient" into line with accepted definitions across other health professions and defines providers' obligations to treat them in accordance with the statewide protocols.
+- Reference ranges for carbon monoxide measuring devices. - Optional protocol to allow EMT agencies to "Check and Inject" EPINEPHrine in place of expensive autoinjector devices with appropriate training. - The standardization of medication dosing and orders across protocol levels.

 Pennsylvania has used Statewide BLS Protocols since September 1, 2004, and this edition is an update to the version that was effective since November 1, 2021.
 To assist EMS providers when reviewing the changes, new sections of the protocols that correspond to this 2023 version are identified with yellow highlighting and sections that have been removed are struck through and highlighted.
-EMS providers may use this 2023 version of the statewide BLS protocols as soon as they completed the required training, but all providers must be using these updated protocols by the effective date of January 1, 2024.
+If an agency wishes to utilize this 2023 version of the statewide BLS protocols before the March 31 deadline, that agency may do so when its personnel have completed the statewide protocol updates for their level of training and its medical director approves early implementation.
+All personnel must have completed the training and begin functioning under the new protocols no later than the March 31 deadline.

-EMS providers are permitted to perform patient care, within their Pennsylvania. defined scope of practice, when following the appropriate protocol(s) or when following the order of a medical command physician.
-Each EMS provider is responsible for being knowledgeable regarding current state-approved protocols so that he/she may provide the safest, highest quality and most effective care to patients.
-All providers have an equal and shared responsibility to care for and treat all patients.
+EMS providers are permitted to perform patient care, within their Pennsylvania defined scope of practice, when following the appropriate protocol(s) or when following the order of a medical command physician.
+Each EMS provider is responsible for being knowledgeable regarding current state-approved protocols so that they may provide the safest, highest quality and most effective care to patients.